CC21-EDW/edw-component/README.md

 ## Releasing

-Run e.g. on main: `mvn -B release:prepare`
+Run e.g. on main: `mvnw -B release:prepare`

 Subsequently the GitHub action worksflow "create release" will pick up the published tag and release and deploy the artifacts in the Github package registry.